maxlinc/polytrix/README.md

 #### Executing

-The command `polytrix exec [INSTANCE|REGEXP|all]` will execute a code sample while capturing data via spies.
+The command `crosstest exec [INSTANCE|REGEXP|all]` will execute a code sample while capturing data via spies.

-If the code sample is executable (e.g. many Bash, Ruby, or Python scripts) then Polytrix can execute it directly.
+If the code sample is executable (e.g. many Bash, Ruby, or Python scripts) then Crosstest can execute it directly.
 If it is not direclty executable you can create a `script/wrapper`.
-Polytrix will execute the wrapper script with the first argument set to the path to the code sample.
+Crosstest will execute the wrapper script with the first argument set to the path to the code sample.
 You can use this to defer to `bundle exec`, `node`, `java`, or any other program or script necessary to run the code sample.

-Polytrix has a built-in spy to capture the processes exit status, stdout, and stderr.
+Crosstest has a built-in spy to capture the processes exit status, stdout, and stderr.
 You can register custom spies to capture additional information.
 For example, a [Pacto](https://github.com/thoughtworks/pacto) spy has been used to capture HTTP requests that are made by code samples and match them to known services defined via [Swagger](http://swagger.io/).

 TODO: Documentation on custom spies.